php-sepa-xml/php-sepa-xml/doc/direct_credit.md

 // Or if you want to use the format 'pain.001.001.03' instead
 // $domBuilder = DomBuilderFactory::createDomBuilder($sepaFile, 'pain.001.001.03');

-//or if you hqve a custom url for the format to use,
+//or if you use a custom url for the format to use,
 // $domBuilder = DomBuilderFactory::createDomBuilder($sepaFile, 'http://www.six-interbank-clearing.com/de/pain.001.001.03.ch.02.xsd'); //Credit Suisse case

 $domBuilder->asXml();